-For those of you who don’t know, soon I’ll be heading off to university to study to become a doctor.
+For those of you who don’t know, soon I’ll be heading off to university (touch wood!).
 Scary stuff.
 Throughout my..
 Gosh, 14?
 15? years of education, handwriting has proved to be a very important tool to me.
 I mean, without it I wouldn’t have my exam grades, right?
 What my review (though, I’d much rather call it an inspired discussion) will mainly focus on is handwriting in my life, my brother’s life (4 and a half years my junior) and my sister’s life (she’s even younger – by 18 years!).

 One of my earliest memories of learning handwriting was having handwriting books in school.
 They were A5 purple Rhino books – those of us in the UK I’m sure will know of the school books from Rhino.
 They had seyes ruling (though, at the time I never knew it was called this.
 In fact, it was only recently I rediscovered the paper type) with alternating blue and purple lines to allow you to form your ascenders and descenders correctly.
 I was copying out a passage from a Harry Potter book (I want to say Philosopher’s Stone, but I have a feeling it may actually have been Chamber of Secrets).
 The rule was that you finish two A5 pages and then you got to read.
 Others found the task annoying and would be overjoyed when they finished so they could ‘read’ (or, you know, stare blankly at the pages pretending to read).
 I was happy, because I loved writing and reading.